gukush/process_listener/README-simple.md

 # Simplified Listener/Orchestrator

-This is a simplified version of the listener that focuses on process spawning and efficient metrics collection using Apache Arrow/ORC with Zstd compression.
+This is a simplified version of the listener that focuses on process spawning and efficient metrics collection using Apache ORC with Zstd compression.

 ## Key Changes from Original

 - **Removed WebSocket handling**: No more chunk tracking or message interception
 - **Removed `?listener` argument**: Browser clients no longer need special listener mode
 - **Simplified metrics collection**: Just collects OS and GPU metrics continuously
-- **Efficient storage**: Uses Apache Arrow/ORC with Zstd compression for optimal storage
+- **Efficient storage**: Uses Apache ORC with Zstd compression for optimal storage
 - **File rolling**: Automatically rolls files by time (5 min) or size (100k rows)

 ## Features